Updated on July 28, 2022

 Breathability

 Microfiber is a man-made fiber, it does not breathe well.
 This means that the sheets will easily become hot.
-They are definitely a poor choice for sweaty sleepers or hot climates.
+They are definitely a poor choice for sweaty sleepers or for hot climates.
 If you do tend to get hot during the night, microfiber sheets will make you feel like you’re sleeping between luxurious and pretty plastic sheets.
-But there is also an upside to this, which was already covered above under the pros of microfiber sheets.
-As microfiber sheets tend to keep heat, they are a great option if you get cold easily.
+But there is also an upside to this, as we saw earlier.
+As this fabric tends to keep heat, they are a great option if you get cold easily.

 Not suitable for sensitive skin